 They were referred by another employee

 Unfortunately, your employee might not be giving you the whole truth and is looking out more for their friend than you.
-Such secrets friends are hiding, like a hidden criminal conviction, could be dangerous for your business or non-profit to take on.
+Such secrets friends are hiding, like hidden criminal records or criminal convictions, could be dangerous for your company or non-profit to take on.

 Tips for Minimizing Dishonest Summer Employees